Does your site need backlinks? You're in the right place.

 11. Create free tools and guides

-This one takes a little bit of technical skill to accomplish, but the payoff makes this one of the most effective ways to build up backlinks, drive traffic, and improve sentiment for your brand.
-Examples of backlink-worthy tools:
+Building free software tools requires a bit of technical skill to accomplish, but the payoff makes this one of the most effective ways to build up backlinks, drive traffic, and improve sentiment for your brand.
+Here's a few examples of our favorite types of free tools:

-- Google sheets templates, Google Data Studio templates
+- Google sheets templates, Google Data Looker Studio templates

 12. Journalists need quotes